axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

   <tr>
    <td>
     <p>The little <strong>r</strong> in rTools and other labels stand for <span class='_paradigm'>Radical</span>.</p>
     <p>This is not a certificate program or any such thing.
 The people who are part of it will tell you if the company is firmly based on the <span class='_paradigm'>Radical</span> model or not.
-If they are afraid to tell you <span class='_quotespan'>because I may lose my job</span> or anything like it, then they are not really co-owners and they are not really based on the <span class='_paradigm'>Radical</span> Foundation.
-If they think they are going in the right direction, then they are going in the right direction.</p>
+If they are afraid to tell you <span class='_quotespan'>because I may lose my job</span> or anything like it, then they are not really co-owners and they are not really based on the <span class='_paradigm'>Radical</span> Foundation.</p>
+    <p>If they think they are going in the right direction, then they are going in the right direction.</p>
    </td>
   </tr>
  </table>